 NQF #0708 is a facility-level and clinician/group-level measure originally endorsed in 2011; the specifications were updated for this project.
-The Committee agreed the underlying evidence for the measure has not changed since the last NQF endorsement review and accepted the prior evaluation.
+The Committee agreed that the underlying evidence for the measure has not changed since the last NQF endorsement review and accepted the prior evaluation.
 The Committee raised several concerns about the performance gap information provided by the developer-specifically whether an actual performance gap exists just because variability exists.
-It was noted that natural variability occurs because some patients are outpatients and some are inpatients, for example, and that this and other ascertainment biases, coupled with the broad nature and types of PACs specified and coding variations (timing and practices), means the information provided about variation does not actually indicate whether a performance gap exists.
+It was noted that natural variability occurs because some patients are outpatients and some are inpatients, for example, and that this and other ascertainment biases, coupled with the broad nature and types of PACs specified and coding variations (timing and practices), means that the information provided about variation does not actually indicate whether a performance gap exists.
 The Committee also noted there was no analysis related to gender, socioeconomic status, race or ethnicity, or geographic differences nor any context to determine whether a gap exists or the nature of any gap-i.e., whether patients with pneumonia look different from other acutely ill patients.
 Similarly, in questioning what the scores actually represented and whether they provided information about a gap, Committee members also raised concerns regarding the dichotomous approach of the measure.
-The PACs are not weighted and all preventable events are equally rated.
+The PACs are not weighted, and all preventable events are equally rated.
 Yet providers treating elder patients in the home settings may have less opportunity to prevent complications versus patients being treated in assisted living or skilled nursing facilities.
-Data may be skewed for the cohorts of medical practices treating patients in the home or medical facilities but, again, the measure does not account for such differences so one cannot discern if the variability that was reported by the developer is actually a care gap.
-NQF #0708 ultimately failed on Performance Gap and, after a brief discussion, the Committee agreed the measure did not meet the criteria for Reserve Status and so it did not recommend NQF #0708 for endorsement.
+Data may be skewed for the cohorts of medical practices treating patients in the home or medical facilities but, again, the measure does not account for such differences, so one cannot discern if the variability that was reported by the developer is actually a care gap.
+NQF #0708 ultimately failed on performance gap and, after a brief discussion, the Committee agreed that the measure did not meet the criteria for reserve status.
+The Committee did not recommend NQF #0708 for endorsement.

-The developer also submitted six similar measures for review by the Cardiovascular (CV) Standing Committee, which were also not recommended for endorsement.
-HCl3 met with the Consensus Standards Approval Committee (CSAC) co-chairs to discuss the developer's request for reconsideration for the six CV measures.
+The developer also submitted 6 similar measures for review by the Cardiovascular (CV) Standing Committee, which were also not recommended for endorsement.
+HCl3 met with the Consensus Standards Approval Committee (CSAC) co-chairs to discuss the developer's request for reconsideration for the 6 CV measures.
 After speaking with the CSAC co-chairs, HCl3 agreed to change the level of analysis for measures currently specified at the clinician level to the facility level.

-Additionally, NQF leadership suggested that all six measures considered by the CV Committee, as well as the one measure considered by the Pulmonary Standing Committee, be reviewed by the Patient Safety Standing Committee in the upcoming Patient Safety project.
-After consulting with the Pulmonary Cochairs, this measure has been deferred and the Pulmonary Committee will not continue their review of the measure.
+Additionally, NQF leadership suggested that all 6 measures considered by the CV Committee, as well as the 1 measure considered by the Pulmonary Standing Committee, be reviewed by the Patient Safety

+Standing Committee in the upcoming Patient Safety project.
+After staff consulted with the Pulmonary Co-chairs, this measure was deferred.
+The Pulmonary Committee will not continue its review of the measure.
+The final result on this measure will be documented in the upcoming Patient Safety report.